Upsonic/KOT/docs/creating_a_database.md

 ---

 # Creating a Database
 In this section, we will learn how to create a database with Upsonic in currently dir.
-The Upsonic database library is have a easy to use interface.
+The Upsonic library is have a easy to use interface.
 You can create a database with a single line of code.
 Also you can set the folder with `folder` paramater.
 Let's create a database with Upsonic.

 ```python
 from upsonic import Upsonic